 Getting to Boston Commons or Beacon Hill in Boston

 Our day was spent within a 30-minute walk from the Back Bay MBTA station.
 Taking the train in to Boston is a convenient and inexpensive way to beat the parking and traffic in this city.

-Have you read this book?
-Do you have another book set in Boston that you love?
 What is your favorite place in Boston in spring?

 Happy reading and enjoy your spring!